usr488/navendu-pottekkat.github.io/content/posts/retropie-gpi-case-2-setup.md

 3. If you are on Windows, click on `install_patch.bat`, and it will install the patch.
 4. If you are on Linux or macOS, copy the contents of the `GPi_Case2_patch_retropie/patch_files` folder to the SD card.
 The files in the `patch_files/overlays` folder should go in the `overlays` folder on the SD card.

 Next, you need to configure safe shutdown.
-To make our lives easier and not type out the command in the GPi CASE, you can create a script.
+To make our lives easier and not type out the command in the GPi CASE 2, you can create a script.

 Create a new file on the SD card named `gpi.sh` and add the following content to the file:

 ```shell
 wget -O - "https://raw.githubusercontent.com/RetroFlag/GPiCase2-Script/main/retropie_install_gpi2.sh" | sudo bash
 ```
+### Recallbox
+Since version 8.1.1, it is no longer necessary to install a shutdown or display patch for the GPI CASE 2.
+The necessary configurations are already included in the Image.
+If the patch is installed anyway, the OS will not boot!

 ## Configuring WiFi Credentials

 Running the `gpi.sh` script will pull some files from the internet.
-So, you need to set up WiFi on your GPi CASE.
+So, you need to set up WiFi on your GPi CASE 2.

 To do this easily, you can create a new file called `wifikeyfile.txt` and add the following: